TheTickleMonsterr/Interstellar/README.md

 Live Site failed.
-The offline version is the only one that works (Hit Code, then Download Zip, then
+The offline version is the only available version for now (1.
+Code, 2.
+Download Zip, 3.
+Show In Folder, 4.
+Double Click This File)